This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

-I have such an easy and delicious recipe to share with you today – Chocolate Covered Peanut Butter Balls Recipe!
-These are so delicious – they are just like mini Reese’s peanut butter cups, but in ball form.
+I have such an easy and delicious recipe to share with you today Peanut Butter Balls.
+They are just like mini Reese’s Peanut Butter Cups, but in ball form.
 They melt in your mouth.
 They are that good.

 • Creamy peanut butter – I have found that creamy works the best.
 You can use crunchy if want an added crunch.
 I do not recommend natural peanut as it separates when it’s mixed with the other ingredients to the balls don’t hold together as well.